 When the Idaho Transportation Department (ITD) performed their US 20/26 Corridor Study in the City of Meridian, they identified multiple needed improvements, including widening Chinden Boulevard from two lanes to five (future seven lanes), providing additional turning lanes at arterial intersections, installing two new traffic signals and modifying three others, enhancing pedestrian and bicycling facilities, and procuring the ultimate southerly right-of-way.
 These improvements added up to a tall bill for which funding was not immediately available.

-Enter Costco Wholesale who, along with adjacent developers, identified a site at the southwest corner of Chinden Boulevard and Ten Mile Road to construct a new retail space.
+Enter Costco Wholesale who, along with adjacent developers including Brighton Corporation, identified a site at the southwest corner of Chinden Boulevard and Ten Mile Road to construct a new retail space and led the project through the development process with the City, Ada County Highway District (ACHD), and ITD.
 Suddenly, Costco and ITD had a shared interest to implement the improvements identified by ITD’s corridor study, as several of them would need to happen to support Costco’s development.
-With Costco’s ability to provide the necessary funding for improvements, Costco Wholesale and the ITD entered a Sales Tax Anticipated Revenue (STAR) Program Agreement.
+With Costco’s ability to provide the necessary funding for improvements, Costco Wholesale and ITD entered a Sales Tax Anticipated Revenue (STAR) Program Agreement.

 Garnering Community Support